Yoriko Kawaguchi: Early life and career

-A former economist at the World Bank, Kawaguchi served as Minister at the Embassy of Japan to the United States in 1990.
-She worked as a Director General of Global Environmental Affairs at the Ministry of International Trade and Industry (now Ministry of Economy, Trade and Industry) between 1992 and 1993 before becoming a Managing Director of Suntory Holdings Ltd. in September 1993.
-In 2000, Kawaguchi was the director-general of the Environment Agency.
+In 1990, Kawaguchi served as a Minister at a Japanese Embassy to the United States of America.
+She worked as a Director-General of Global Environmental Affairs at the Ministry of International Trade and Industry (now Japanese Ministry of Economy, Trade, and Industry) between 1992 and 1993 before becoming as a Managing Director of Suntory Holdings Ltd. in September 1993.
+She was also appointed as a Director-General of the Economic Cooperation Division of Trade Policy Office.